stamen/watercolor/README.md

 --

 NaturalEarth is a public domain map dataset of various cultural and vector datasets.
 It is available for download at: http://www.naturalearthdata.com/.
-Toner uses Natural Earth 2.0 (released November 2012) and should be compatible with any future minor releases (2.x).
+Watercolor uses Natural Earth 2.0 (released November 2012) and should be compatible with any future minor releases (2.x).

-Toner uses many, but not all of the datasets in NaturalEarth, so you should use this script (located in the main toner directory) to download all the datasets that Toner requires:
+Watercolor uses many, but not all of the datasets in NaturalEarth, so you should use this script (located in the main watercolor directory) to download all the datasets that Watercolor requires:

-	download_natural_earth_data.sh
+	download_data.sh

-This script downloads the 31 NaturalEarth datasets Toner uses as shapefiles, and reprojects them from EPSG:4326 (WGS84 lat/lon) into EPSG:900913 (sometimes known as "spherical mercator" which really just means "good for making map tiles").
+This script downloads the NaturalEarth datasets Watercolor uses as shapefiles, and reprojects them from EPSG:4326 (WGS84 lat/lon) into EPSG:900913 (sometimes known as "spherical mercator" which really just means "good for making map tiles").
 The downloaded and reprojected files are stored in the 'toner/mapnik/shp/natural_earth/'